NASA-AMMOS/3DTilesRendererJS/README.md

 errorTarget = 6 : Number
 ```

 The target screenspace error in pixels to target when updating the geometry.
 Tiles will not render if they have below this level of screenspace error.
+See the ["geometric error" section in the 3d tiles specification](https://github.com/CesiumGS/3d-tiles/tree/master/specification#geometric-error) for more information.

 ### .errorThreshold